bobeatslollipop/bobeatslollipop.github.io/README.md

 B.A. in Math and M.S. in Computer Science

 Northwestern University, Evanston, Illinois (2023-present)\\
-Ph.D. in Computer Science, hopefully
+Ph.D. student in Computer Science

 # Other Experience
 **Ross Mathematics Program**\\